sreenikethMadgula/jumpingminds-elevator-system/README.md

   - `settings` is divided into `base.py`, `dev.py`, `prod.py`
   - `dev.py` has specific settings for local (development) version while `prod.py` has production settings
   - `prod.py` is used when run with `gunicorn` and `dev.py` is used when run with `manage.py`
+  - `gunicorn` cannot server static files by itself, so `nginx` must be setup. `nginx` acts as reverse-proxy and also serves static files
 - The `elevators` directory contains the application files
   - `utils.py` contains helper functions to avoid repeating code (DRY) and cleaner code in `views.py`
   - `serializers.py` contains model serializers to serialize JSON to database format and deserialize vice versa.